pacaritambo booksHome Pacaritambo: The Machu Picchu Magazine & the Ancient Americas: Anasazi History

 PEOPLE OF THE MESA VERDE COUNTRY: An Archaeological Remembrance

 by Ian M. Thompson.
 Color maps of the area form the end pages.
-B&W photos of artifacats with B&W drawings and decorations by Richard Cornelius.
+B&W photos of artifacts with B&W drawings and decorations by Richard Cornelius.
 Condition: NEW 2002 Crow Canyon-EarthTales Press soft cover, no printing given.
 Content: Author Ian Thompson lived virtually all his life in a single place- the Four Corners region.
 For five decades he explored, studied and wrote about its past and present inhabitants and their relationship to the landscape.
 When he died in 1998 he left behind this unfinished project.
 Ian had wanted to synthesize for general readers what the 20th century told us about this very special place.
 This book cannot be what he hoped to complete before his death, but it is a facsimile of what he had imagined and began the previous year.
 Edited and published posthumously, People of the Mesa Verde Country is a grateful memorial to Ian Thompson and an opportunity to enjoy the reflections of a man who understood, better than most, why the past matters as profoundly as it does.
 Thompson was the executive director of the Crow Canyon Archaeological Center from 1987 to 1990 and the director of research from 1995 to 1997.
 BTW, Crow Canyon (in beautiful downtown Cortez, Co.) has one-day digs you can experience.
 Great fun and educational.
 Questions welcome.
 [1 copy available]

 $ 5.29 + $ 3.29 media shipping.
-International shipping available - please use the drop-down menu.

 Price: $ 5.29